top of page

 We want to position the puller arms at two of the widest points on the impeller.
 This helps center the tool on the shaft, which is critical for a straight pull.

-We’ll place one arm on each side and then expand the tool until it’s seated properly.
+We will place one arm on each side and then expand the tool until it is seated properly.

 In tight spaces like this, you can use the tool one-handed.
-Once it’s seated, we tighten the knurled section to bring the arms in evenly around the impeller.
+Once it is seated, we tighten the knurled section to bring the arms in evenly around the impeller.

 The bearing in the tool takes the load, which makes it easier to apply pressure and pull the impeller out smoothly.

-As we continue tightening, the impeller starts to come out of the housing.
+As we keep tightening, the impeller starts to come out of the housing.

-At this point, it’s about three-quarters of the way out.
-Because this impeller is long but relatively small in diameter, we can wiggle it the rest of the way out by hand.
+At this point it is about three-quarters of the way out.
+Because this impeller is long but small in diameter, we can wiggle it the rest of the way out by hand.

 Related Marine Maintenance Videos